-The Committee inter alia oversees the redressal of investor complaints/requests for transmission of shares, sub-division and consolidation of share certificates, issue of duplicate share certificates, requests for dematerialization and rematerialization of shares, non-receipt of declared dividend and non-receipt of Annual Report.
+The Committee inter alia oversees the redressal of investor complaints/requests for transmission of shares, sub-division and consolidation of share certificates, issue of duplicate share certificates, requests for dematerialization and rematerialization of shares, non-receipt of declared dividend and Annual Report.
 It also recommends measures for improvement in investor services.
 The Committee also keeps a close watch on the performance of Link Intime India Private Limited, the Registrar & Share Transfer Agent (RTA) of the Company.
 The Committee also reviews various measures and initiatives taken by the Company for reducing the quantum of unclaimed dividends and ensuring timely receipt of dividend warrants/annual reports/statutory notices by the members of the Company.
 The Committee meets as often as is necessary for resolution of important matters within its mandate.

-During the year under review, three meetings of the Committee were held on 12th August, 2022; 09th November, 2022 and 10th February, 2023.
+During the year under review, four meetings of the Committee were held on 09th May, 2023; 14th August, 2023; 10th November, 2023 and 14th February, 2024.
 The attendance of the members at the meeting was as follows:

-Name of the member Status Category Number of meetings attended Mr. C. S. Nopany Chairman Non-Executive Director 3 Mr. Brij Mohan Agarwal Member Executive Director 3 Mr. Shrikant Mantri Member Independent 3
+Name of the member Status Category Number of meetings attended

+Mr. C. S. Nopany Chairman Non-Executive 4

+Mr. Brij Mohan Agarwal Member Executive 4

+Mr. Shrikant Mantri Member Independent 4